 I uploaded the cover and interior files in the normal way.
 Ingram Spark approved it for printing, but KDP Print would not.
 I have approved it for distribution, so if you would like to see the finished product, you can buy it from Amazon, Barnes & Noble, or others (ISBN 978-1-912680-29-0).
 I have set the price deliberately low, since it’s on sale mostly so that people can see the results for themselves.

 This was an unusual project that I undertook mostly as an experiment, but I’m pleased with the results.
-If you have a project that would suit the flip book treatment, we’d be happy to help.
+If you have a project that would suit this sort of treatment, we’d be happy to help.
 Email us for more information and to get started.

 When we first started Author Help, it made sense to create a complete publishing package so that authors could get everything they needed in a single off-the-shelf bundle.
 But every author needs something different.